 From a very young age, he immersed himself in the world of antique rugs, travelled far and wide from his central Anatolian hometown to auction houses all over Britain where he studied and lived for a decade, museums, galleries and rug shows in Europe and stately homes and design centers in the US.
 He met and made friends with everyone in the rug world, from new rug enthusiasts to well-versed collectors from experts and scholars of rugs to interior designers, from rug dealers dedicated to their line of work to skilled weavers keeping the tradition alive.
 He experienced the addicting thrill of admiring and chasing many precious, magnificent pieces and introducing them to their doting new owners.
 Over his 25 year- career of dealership in antique and handmade rugs, he cultivated an inherent understanding of what makes an antique rug great and what people look for in handmade rugs accompanied by his deep knowledge of the best materials, designs and processes of weaving that go into the creation of a timeless rug.

-Ibrahim has always followed the changing trends that govern the aesthetics in demand when it comes to handmade rugs, which is why he is also engaged in the production of handmade moroccan and tulu rugs, antique rug recreations as well as reimagined vintage turkish rugs.
+Ibrahim has always followed the changing trends that govern the aesthetics in demand when it comes to handmade rugs, which is why he is also engaged in the production of handmade Moroccan and tulu rugs, antique rug recreations as well as reimagined vintage turkish rugs.
 He and his team at his company have also been involved in a number of exciting projects that they hope contributed to the culture of handmade rugs around the world.
-His company has two locations in New Jersey and Istanbul.
+His company has two locations in New York and Istanbul.
 His workshop is located in Aksaray near Konya, Turkey.